ministryofjustice/itpolicycontent/content/confluence/enterprise/moj-ict-security-guide.md

 ### Using electronic messaging

 MoJ does monitor the use of electronic messaging on MoJ ICT systems and MoJ provided devices.
 Your manager can request reports detailing your activity if they suspect misuse of a MoJ ICT system that you use to send or receive electronic messages.
 The content of these reports will be considered by your manager and a nominated HR representative.
-More information can be found on the HR My Services page of the MoJ Intranet within the HR – Conduct – IT Usage Guidance.
-[LINK3]
+More information can be found on the HR My Services page of the MoJ Intranet within the [HR – Conduct – IT Usage Guidance](https://intranet.justice.gov.uk/documents/2015/04/it-usage-policy.pdf).

 You must: